kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

     >**TIP:** Copy and paste the export command that is displayed in your terminal to set the KUBECONFIG environment variable.

-4. Add your account as the cluster administrator:
+5. Add the cluster administrator role to your user account:

     ```bash
     kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$IBM_EMAIL